UA-eMath/eMath/README.md

    enter postgresql shell: `sudo -i -u postgres` then `psql`
    ```
    CREATE DATABASE emathdb;
-   CREATE USER username WITH PASSWORD 'password'; (should be same as in django setting "backend/eMath/settings.py")
+   CREATE USER yaozhilu WITH PASSWORD dell1234;
-   GRANT ALL PRIVILEGES ON DATABASE emathdb TO username;
+   GRANT ALL PRIVILEGES ON DATABASE emathdb TO yaozhilu;
    ```
    * exit
    `\q` then `exit`